ircdocs/modern-irc/index.md

 The first possible parameter to this command is a list of channel names, delimited by a comma `(",", 0x2C)` character.
 If this parameter is given, the information for only the given channels is returned.
 If this parameter is not given, the information about all visible channels (those not hidden by the [secret](#secret-channel-mode) channel mode rules) is returned.

-The second possible parameter to this command is a list of conditions as defined in the [`ELIST`](#elist-parameter) `RPL_ISUPPORT` parameter, delimited by a comma `(",", 0x2C)` character.
+The second possible parameter to this command is a list of conditions as defined in the {% isupport ELIST %} `RPL_ISUPPORT` parameter, delimited by a comma `(",", 0x2C)` character.
 Clients MUST NOT submit an `ELIST` condition unless the server has explicitly defined support for that condition with the `ELIST` token.
-If this parameter is supplied, the server filters the returned list of channels with the given conditions as specified in the [`ELIST`](#elist-parameter) documentation.
+If this parameter is supplied, the server filters the returned list of channels with the given conditions as specified in the {% isupport ELIST %} documentation.

 In response to a successful `LIST` command, the server MAY send one `RPL_LISTSTART` numeric, MUST send back zero or more `RPL_LIST` numerics, and MUST send back one `RPL_LISTEND` numeric.